CS-6381/FinalProject/DesignOfExperiments/Performance.md

   * 0 means batching turned off
 3) The topic/queue name to consume from
 4) The endpoint and port (if applicable) to connect to
-5) For MQ's that run under multiple operating modes, accept a mode parameter that is a number
+5) The number of messages to consume

-  * 1 = mode 1, 2 = mode 2, etc
+For MQ's that run under multiple operating modes, run under the mode that is most reliable.
-  * An example of this would be RabbitMQ which can use "at most once" and "at least once" delivery by choosing whether or not to use acknowledgements.
-[Reference](https://www.rabbitmq.com/reliability.html)
+An example of this would be RabbitMQ which can use "at most once" and "at least once" delivery by choosing whether or not to use acknowledgements.
+[Reference](https://www.rabbitmq.com/reliability.html).
+You should choose "at least once".

-6) The number of messages to consume
+The consumer doesn't have to do anything with the message; only retrieve it.

 The program should terminate once all messages are consumed.